Futoshiki Online

 How to Play Futoshiki

-Online Futoshiki: Grid Logic Practice
+Online Futoshiki: Grid Logic and Inequality Practice

 Reasoning Tips